HibiscusMC/HMCCosmetics/README.md

 ### Description

-HMCCosmetics is a free, open source cosmetics plugin which allows you to easily give players backpack and hat type cosmetics.
+HMCCosmetics is an intuitive, easy-to-use cosmetics plugin, designed for servers using resource packs.

 ### Requirements